toddnedwards/milestone-3-project-movie-reviewer/README.md

 This would be easier for the admin of the site also to be less time consumed of having to fix these password changes for the user if they have to contact the admin.

-* Adding a modal to the delete review sections to ask the user if they are sure that they would like to delete their review.
-This would confirm their action and save any accidental or unnecessary deletions.
-This would be especially helpful as a precaution for the admin who has the option to delete any reviews that they want to.

 * Adding a link from each review to either a seperate page to read a larger review left by the user, or to give a link for each movie, pulling the movie title name and showing the users links to the corresponding movie on IMDB or rotten tomatoes to show further reviews and details.
 At the same time, this may be detrimental to the site in terms of traffic and keeping their users on the page by redirecting them to potentially competitive websites.

+* Creating a profile section for the user where they can see their details and their reviews that they have created in a seperate environment to the reviews page which includes all reviews by all users.

 ## **Testing**